 You are here

 There is a registry and results database of federally and privately supported clinical trials conducted in the United States and around the world.
 ClinicalTrials.gov is a service of the U.S. National Institute of Health and provides information about a trial's purpose, who may participate, locations, and phone numbers.
+You can use this tool to identify if your study meets the NIH definition of a clinical trial.

 Clinical Trials Information and FAQs